What Is Change Management? Definition, Key Concepts, & Models

 Lewin’s model offers a clear, sequential approach to managing change and organizational transitions.
 It breaks down the process into three phases: unfreeze, change, and refreeze.

-- Unfreeze: This initial stage focuses on preparing the organization for change.
+• Unfreeze: This initial stage prepares the organization for change.
 It involves recognizing the need for change and creating a sense of urgency.
 Existing norms, behaviors, and processes are challenged, and the status quo is often questioned.
 The goal is to dismantle the current mindset and create a receptive environment for new approaches.

 The best model for your organization will depend on the specific nature of the change, your organizational culture, and your available resources.
 Consider these models valuable tools in your change management toolkit, and adapt them to your unique needs.